-The maximum possible deceleration rate is $12 \text{ ft/s}^2$ ( $3.6 \text{ m/s}^2$ ).
+The maximum possible deceleration rate is 12 ft/s^2 (3.6 m/s^2).
 This is normally reserved for crisis situations.
 This is decelMax.

 When the signal turns yellow, drivers decide whether to stop based on a comfortable level of deceleration for their driver type.
-The deceleration rates for a yellow light vary between 12 ft/s and 7 ft/s (3.6 m/s to 2.1 m/s), and is editable in driver parameters.
+The deceleration rates for a yellow light vary between 12 ft/s2 and 7 ft/s2 (3.6 m/s2 to 2.1 m/s2), and is editable in driver parameters.